MicrosoftDocs/fabric-docs/docs/data-factory/move-data-lakehouse-copy-assistant.md

 ---
-title: Load data from Azure SQL into Lakehouse via copy assistant
+title: Move data from Azure SQL DB into Lakehouse via copy assistant
 description: Learn steps to move data as files or tables into Lakehouse. ms.reviewer: jonburchel ms.author: jianleishen